lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/before-you-start.rst

 ..  container:: justify

-    *LAMMPS tutorials* is made of seven tutorials that are ordered by increasing difficulty. :ref:`lennard-jones-label`
-    is meant for absolute LAMMPS and molecular dynamics beginners.
-The complexity of the molecular simulation is then progressively increased
+    *LAMMPS tutorials* is made of seven tutorials that are ordered by increasing difficulty.
+The first tutorial, :ref:`lennard-jones-label`, is meant for LAMMPS absolute beginners.
+The complexity of the simulations is then progressively increased for :ref:`carbon-nanotube-label`,
-    for :ref:`carbon-nanotube-label`,
     :ref:`all-atoms-label`,
     :ref:`sheared-confined-label`,